sharathkumar63/webscrap/README.md

 bash
 Copy code
 docker-compose up --build
-This setup will scrape the Pulse Zerodha website, store the extracted data in the PostgreSQL database, and containerize the process using Docker Compose.
+Adjust the code and configuration files according to your specific requirements and environment.
 Make sure to replace placeholders (e.g., your_database, your_username, etc.) with your actual database credentials.
-Adjust the code and configuration files according to your specific requirements and environment.